What causes a leaking tap?

 Now reverse the entire process to put your tap back together.
 Screw the spindle assembly back together and replace the bonnet and tap.
 Replace the tap handle and screw it firmly in place and pop the cover back on.
 Leaving your tap in the off position, turn on the mains supply back on before turning your tap on to check that leaking has stopped or not.

 What to do if my tap still leaks?

 If your tap still leaks, then it might need reseating.
 The “seat” of the tap is where washer sits and with time it may get split or worn.

 This is the best time to call The Plumbing & Electrical Doctor.
 Our plumbers turn up to your house with a mobile showroom equipped with a full range of taps.
-They can fix your old taps, or if you decide to upgrade you can choose the best option right off the back of the truck.
+They can fix your old or leaking taps, or if you decide to upgrade you can choose the best option right off the back of the truck.